-- ☐ Teachers will be able to integrate specific technology-based lessons into their subject areas. - ☐ All teachers will receive on-going training in the use of iPads, apps, web tools and Google Apps for Education to improve and enhance teaching and learning. - ☐ Administrators will be competent technology role models.
+- ☐ Teachers will be able to integrate specific technology-based lessons into their subject areas. - All teachers will receive on-going training in the use of iPads, apps, web tools and Google Workspace for Education Fundamentals (formerly Google Apps for Education) to improve and enhance teaching and learning. - Administrators will be competent technology role models. - ☐ Teacher and staff will model positive digital citizenship and appropriate use of technology.